suobset/stormm/README.md

 existence of templates, objects or functions which are (within limits) agnostic to the data type that they will operate upon.
-Because they step into the realm of modern C++ and a new world of abstraction and inference, templates make an important "boundary" case of what can be sanctioned within the (arbitrary, self-imposed) Omni coding conventions.
+Because they step into the realm of modern C++ and a new world of abstraction and inference, templates make an important "boundary" case of what can be sanctioned within the (arbitrary, self-imposed) STORMM coding conventions.
 The critical aspect of successful template design concerns type inference, a depthy and general aspect of C++ which made laudable improvements in C++11.
 When a template is _used_ in the code, the compiler essentially creates an overloaded variant of the template function as stipulated either by an explicit type declaration,